tenzir/.github/coding-style.md

 ### Code Coverage

-The GitHub Actions workflow [Analysis][analysis-workflow] contains a _Code Coverage_ job that runs unit tests for libvast and bundled plugins, and integration tests for VAST and VAST with bundled plugins to create a detailed line coverage report.
+The GitHub Actions workflow [Analysis][analysis-workflow] contains a *Code Coverage* job that runs unit tests for libvast and bundled plugins, and integration tests for VAST and VAST with bundled plugins to create a detailed line coverage report.
 The CI creates and uploads reports as an artifact in the Analysis workflow as part of every pull request and for every merge to master.

-Note that a branch being covered does not imply that the tests covering it are semantically correct, but the report is still is a valuable indicator especially for new tests to see whether a branch is not being tested at all.

-In addition to the local report, the workflow uploads the coverage report to [Codecov][codecov-vast], which offers a convenient visual interface for seeing coverage changes introduced by code changes:
+In addition to the local report, the workflow uploads the coverage report to [Codecov][codecov-vast], which offers a visual interface for seeing coverage changes introduced by code changes:

 [![Codecov Report][codecov-grid]][codecov-vast]

 Each block represents a single file in the project.
 The size and color of each block is represented by the number of statements and the coverage, respectively.

+Codecov offers also a [sunburst][codecov-sunburst] and [icicle][codecov-icicle] graph, visualizing the same data with a different approach.

 To generate a coverage report locally, create a new Debug build of VAST with the CMake option `-D VAST_ENABLE_CODE_COVERAGE=ON` and run the `ccov` build